bancorprotocol/carbon-app/README.md

   - `chainId`: Chain ID.
   - `gasToken`: Gas token name, symbol, decimals, address and logoURI.
   - `blockExplorer`: The name and URL of the block explorer to be used in the notifications and when the network is added to the injected wallet.
-  - `defaultRpc`: The RPC url and headers of the network, used to add the network to the injected wallet and to fetch data from the chain if the customRpc is not defined.
+  - `defaultRpc`: The RPC url and headers of the network, used to add the network to the injected wallet and to fetch data from the chain if the walletConnectRpc is not defined.
-  - `customRpc`: The custom RPC url and headers of the network, used to fetch data from the chain.
+  - `walletConnectRpc`: The custom RPC url and headers of the network, used to fetch data from the chain.
 If not defined, the defaultRpc will be used instead.
 - `defaultTokenPair`: Default token pair to be used in the app when opening the trade and simulation pages.
 - `popularPairs`: List of popular pairs to be used in the app when opening the token selection modal.
 - `popularTokens`: List of popular tokens to be used in the app when opening the token selection modal.